lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_DailyExpression.md

 	I need to get off here.​​

 出发
+	We‘re setting off now.
+	It‘s getting late.
+Let’s head out.
+	The car is packed.
+Time to hit the road!
+	We‘d better get going​ if we want to arrive on time.
 	Are you all set?
 Let's head out!​
 	Everyone buckle up!
 Let's roll.​
 	We're on our way!​